itamarst/crochet/README.rst

 Using Crochet in Blocking Code
 ------------------------------

-Using Crochet involves three parts: setup, setting up functions that call into Twisted's reactor, and using those functions.
+Using Crochet involves three parts: reactor setup, defining functions that call into Twisted's reactor, and using those functions.

 Setup